Sub Categories

 Exporting Templated Sources

-Family Historian Version 7 has introduced Sources created from Source Templates, which are underpinned by -specific GEDCOM extensions which will not export readily to other products (such as website generators, GEDCOM tools, or other genealogy products and services)
+Family Historian Version 7 introduced Sources created from Source Templates, which are underpinned by -specific GEDCOM extensions which will not export readily to other products (such as website generators, GEDCOM tools, or other genealogy products and services)

-Fact Flags (Version 7)
+Fact Flags

 Family Historian version 7 introduces the ability to set flags on Facts